 Facts About the Ubud Monkey Forest

 - Remember, this is a temple and you should dress accordingly for your visit.
 No skimpy clothes.
-Tank tops and modest shorts were acceptable during our visit.
+Tank tops and modest shorts were acceptable during our visit while in the Ubud Monkey Forest.

 - The monkeys that inhabit the Sacred Monkey Forest are Long-Tail Macaques.